-'Tis thus with our life, as it passes along, Like a vessel at sea, amid sunshine snd song, Gaily we glide in the gaze of the world, With streamers afloat, and with canvas unfurled; All gladness and glory to wondering eyes, Yet chartered by sorrow and freighted with sighs: Fading and false is the aspect it wears, As the smiles we put on, just to cover our tears, And the withering thoughts that the world cannot know.
-Like heart-broken exiles lie burning below; Whilst the vessel drives on to that desolate shore, Where the dreams of our childhood are vanish'd and o'er.
-T. K. HEEVEY.
+"Tis thus with our life, as it passes glong, Like a vessel at sea, amid sunshine and song, Gaily we glide in the gaze of the world, With streamers afloat, and with canvas unfurled.; All getadness and glory to wondering eyes, Yet chartered by sorrow and freighted with sights: Fading and false is the aspect it wears, As the smiles we put on, just to cover our tears, And the withering thoughts that the world cannot know, Like heart-broken exiles he burning below; Whilst the vessel drives on to that desolate shore, Where the dreams of our childhood are v=nisb'd and o'er.
+T. K. HERVEY.